Bob Marley and the Wailers: Tosh and Livingston departure and I-Threes

-In 1974, Tosh and Livingston left the band due to their refusal to play "freak clubs".
-The pair believed doing so would violate their Rastafarian faith.
+In 1974, Livingston left the band due to various disagreements with Blackwell, including not getting paid for the English leg of their Burnin' tour, and his refusal to play in the "freak clubs" that Island had booked the band.
 Tosh believed that producer Blackwell, whom he unfavorably called "Chris Whiteworst", was responsible for the bad relationship between the band members.
 He thought Blackwell favored Marley over the rest of the band, giving him more attention and money, and with the decision to release their albums under the name "Bob Marley and the Wailers" instead of "The Wailers".

 Marley continued with a new line-up, which included the Aston Barrett (bass), Carlton Barrett (drums), Junior Marvin (lead guitar), Al Anderson (lead guitar), Tyrone Downie (keyboards), Earl "Wya" Lindo (keyboards), and Alvin "Seeco" Patterson on percussion.
 Additionally, the I-Threes provided female backing vocals.
 The three I-Three members were Marley's wife Rita Marley, Judy Mowatt and Marcia Griffiths.
 Their name is a spin on the Rastafarian "I and I" concept of the Godhead within each person.

 The album Natty Dread was released in 1974, the first without Tosh and Livingston and with the I-Threes.
+It featured "No Woman, No Cry", a seminal song in the Wailers' canon, along with "Lively Up Yourself" and the more political "Them Belly Full (But We Hungry)".
+In 1975 a live version of "No Woman, No Cry", recorded at the Lyceum Theatre in London during the Natty Dread tour, became Bob Marley & the Wailers' first successful single outside reggae circles, reaching No. 22 on the UK singles chart.

 Perry released two compilation albums for Trojan Records in 1974, Rasta Revolution and African Herbsman, which contained songs from Soul Rebels and Soul Revolution Part II, respectively, and he was the copyright holder of several songs from these albums.
 These changes caused a major dispute between Marley and Perry, when the former saw the albums, six months after their publication, in the Half Way Road in England.

-One of the last performances that included Marley was in 1980 at Madison Square Garden.
-Marley died in 1981.